mesosphere/marathon/docs/health-checks.md

 A health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.
-If a task fails more than `maxConseutiveFailures` health checks consecutively, that task is killed.
+If a task fails more than `maxConsecutiveFailures` health checks consecutively, that task is killed.

 ##### Example usage